-The Deaf are found fairly evenly distributed throughout the country, except that there is a small village on Bali with about 25 Deaf in a population of 300-400 people.
-The country of Indonesia is an island nation about the same size from east to west as the United States.
-There are only 79 Deaf schools for a potential population of 100,000 to 300,000 students.
+The Deaf are found evenly distributed throughout Indonesia, except that there is a small village on Bali with about 25 Deaf in a population of 300-400 people.
+There are only 79 Deaf schools for over two million Deaf students.
 The largest school has less than 1000 students.
 Rich people's Deaf children can go to hearing schools, but without interpretation.
 Only 2/3 of the provinces have schools for the Deaf, meaning that 1/3 of the Deaf children have no access to schooling.
 Schooling is paid for by the parents.

 If someone is born Deaf, they must communicate in other ways.
 There is the Indonesian Sign Language, but very few understand it.
 Most were taught to use American Sign Language which seems to be becoming a "holy language".
 Almost all, if not all, the Christian Deaf are Chinese or mixed with Chinese.

 Like the general Indonesian population, most Deaf are Muslim.